gravitational/teleport/docs/3.2/trustedclusters.md

 ## Cluster Setup

-When you first setup a cluster it's important to correctly set the Cluster name.
+When you first setup a cluster it's important to correctly set the cluster name.
-The cluster name is set via the [Configuation File](admin-guide/#configuration-file) using the `cluster_name` option.
-We recommend picking a short alais for your cluster as it'll be used with the `tsh` command to login to a a cluster.
+The cluster name is set via the [Configuration File](admin-guide/#configuration-file) using the `cluster_name` option.
+We recommend picking a short alias for your cluster as it'll be used with the `tsh` command to login to a cluster.

 ```
 # This section configures the 'auth service':